Project

 demo

-Yopass is a project for sharing secrets in a quick and secure manner*.
-The sole purpose of Yopass is to minimize the amount of passwords floating around in ticket management systems, Slack messages and emails.
-The message is encrypted/decrypted locally in the browser and then sent to yopass without the decryption key which is only visible once during encryption, yopass then returns a one-time URL with specified expiry date.
+Yopass is a project for sharing secrets in a quick and secure manner.
+The sole purpose of Yopass is to minimize passwords floating around in ticket management systems, Slack messages, and emails.
+Messages are encrypted/decrypted locally in the browser and sent to Yopass without the decryption key, which is only visible once during encryption.
+Yopass then returns a one-time URL with a specified expiry date.

-There is no perfect way of sharing secrets online and there is a trade off in every implementation.
-Yopass is designed to be as simple and "dumb" as possible without compromising on security.
-There's no mapping between the generated UUID and the user that submitted the encrypted message.
-It's always best to send all the context except password over another channel.
+There is no perfect way of sharing secrets online, and there is a trade-off in every implementation.
+Yopass is designed to be as simple and "dumb" as possible without compromising security.
+There's no mapping between the generated UUID and the user who submitted the encrypted message.
+It's always best to send all context except the password over another channel.

 Demo available here.
 It's recommended to host yopass yourself if you care about security.